 Channel.
-This setting is the wireless channel used by the gateway.
+This setting is the wireless channel the gateway uses.
 Enter a value from 1 through 13.
-(For products in the North America market, only channels 1 through 11 can be operated.)
+(For products in the North America market, only Channels 1 through 11 can be operated.)
 Do not change the channel unless you experience interference (shown by lost connections or slow data transfers).
 If this happens, experiment with different channels to see which is the best.

 Mode.
-Up to 145 Mbps is the default.
-Up to 54 Mbps supports 802.11g, and 11b wireless devices.
-The 300 Mbps setting allows 802.11n devices to connect at this speed.
+Up to 217 Mbps is the default and allows 802.11n and 802.11g wireless devices to join the network. g & b supports up to 54 Mbps.
+The 450 Mbps setting allows 802.11n devices to connect at this speed.